How to Fix the Issue of 7 Days to Die Not Being Detected for Game Recording (Anti-Cheat Related)

 Today's News/Tips

-The Display Properties window will appear.
-Click the Settings tab.
+The following window will appear.
+Click the Recording tab.